-I was a bit worried when the pitcher that you can see in the September 2019 update started to blacken, with no sign of fresh growth.
-So I checked Wistuba’s website, noticed Heliamphora ceracea was in stock, and without further ado decided to buy one as a replacement.
+I was a bit worried when the pitcher from the September 2019 update started to blacken, with no sign of fresh growth.
+So I checked Wistuba’s website, noticed Heliamphora ceracea was in stock, and without further ado, decided to buy one as a replacement.
 Well, my first H. ceracea decided it was not up for dying and finally produced a new pitcher.
 So I now have two different clones of the species.
 I’m completely fine with that… It will make for some interesting comparisons.

 As you can see, they’re not in the same class, but Wistuba’s specimen is quite a bit older.
 That said, I was not expecting it to be that beautiful—quite frankly the best-looking juvenile Heliamphora I have ever seen.
 It also seems to be very vigorous, given how quickly the new pitcher has appeared.

 After the roots, here comes the first pitcher!
 I’m quite proud, as this is my first try with a Heliamphora cutting.

 The plant went through the long and hot summer unscathed, but the much cooler autumn nights will be appreciated, without a doubt.